alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 has no notion of intent or agency.
 It's a next-word predictor.
 That's all it's trying to be, and I'd guess that trying to change its training loss to add intent or agency would be much, much more difficult than it sounds.
-(And it already sounds quite difficult to me!)
+(And it already sounds quite difficult to me!
+Never underestimate the inertia of a working ML research project.)

 But, again, this reminds me a lot of early search engines.
 As a kid, I was
 taught ways to structure my search queries to make good results appear more often.
 Avoid short words, place important key words first, don't enter full sentences.
 We dealt with it because the gains were worth it.
-GPT-3 feels similar.
+GPT-3 could be similar.

 I don't know where this leads, but there's *something* here.